ZhuangLab/storm-analysis/storm_analysis/README.md

 ## Directory Layout ##

-L1H - The code to perform l1H analysis as described in this publication [L1H](http://dx.doi.org/10.1364/OE.21.028583).
+L1H - The code to perform l1H analysis as described in this publication [Babcock et al](http://dx.doi.org/10.1364/OE.21.028583).

 c_libraries - The location of the C libraries once they have been built.
 This also contains DLLs that you may need to get this package to work on windows (LAPACK, FFTW).

-daostorm_3D - The code to perform 3D-DAOSTORM analysis as described in this publication [3D-DAOSTORM](http://dx.doi.org/10.1186/2192-2853-1-6).
+daostorm_3D - The code to perform 3D-DAOSTORM analysis as described in this publication [Babcock et al](http://dx.doi.org/10.1186/2192-2853-1-6).

 dbscan - Density-based spatial clustering of applications with noise (DBSCAN) following [Ester et al](http://www.aaai.org/Papers/KDD/1996/KDD96-037).

-decon-storm - Matlab, C and Python code for DeconSTORM analysis as described in this publication [DeconSTORM](http://dx.doi.org/10.1016/j.bpj.2012.03.070).
+decon-storm - Matlab, C and Python code for DeconSTORM analysis as described in this publication [Mukamel et al](http://dx.doi.org/10.1016/j.bpj.2012.03.070).

 diagnostics - Code for evaluating the performance of different aspects of the different fitters, drift correction, etc..